About DEP Water Rates

 Revenue projections are higher than planned due to the near completion of DEP’s meter replacement and automated meter reading (AMR) device initiatives.

-- There are fewer estimated bills and billing disputes because DEP has installed 820,000 wireless meter reading devices (96% of target); substantial completion of AMR installations has resulted in improved revenue collection, a 62% reduction in estimated bills since 2011, and a 16% reduction in billing disputes since 2008.
+- There are fewer estimated bills and billing disputes because DEP has installed 820,000 wireless meter reading devices (96% of target); substantial completion of AMR installations has resulted in improved revenue collection, a 79% reduction in estimated bills since 2011, and a new seven year low in billing disputes received since 2008.

-- DEP has enrolled over 177,000 customers in the Leak Notification Program; $33 million in leak-related charges have been avoided by more than 40,000 customers.
+- DEP has enrolled over 209,000 customers in the Leak Notification Program.

 Regulatory and policy advances have enabled DEP better control its capital budget.